Border patrol: 100 illegal immigrants arrested, parboiled rice, others seized – The Sun Nigeria

 Uche Usim, Abuja

-Three weeks after the Office of the National Security Adviser (ONSA) launched Exercise Swift Response in conjunction with military and paramilitary agencies to sanitize the nation’s land borders and boost security, the Federal government has recorded huge gains.
+Three weeks after the Office of the National Security Adviser (ONSA) launched Exercise Swift Response in conjunction with military and paramilitary agencies to sanitise the nation’s land borders and boost security, the federal government government has recorded huge gains.

-He revealed that the Comptroller-General of Customs, Col. Hameed Ibrahim Ali (rtd), Comptroller-General of Immigration, Mohammed Babandade and the Coordinator of the exercise, Brig Gen Emmanuel Aliyu Ndagi have commenced an on the spot assessment of the implementation and compliance of the ongoing border security drills.
+According to him, the Comptroller-General of Customs, Col. Hameed Ibrahim Ali (Rtd), Comptroller-General of Immigration, Mohammed Babandade and the Coordinator of the exercise, Brig Gen Emmanuel Aliyu Ndagi have commenced an on-the-spot assessment of the implementation and compliance of the border security drills.

-He added that the intensive joint border patrol said the large numbers of seizures and arrests were from the four sectors of North West, North Central, South West, and South-South geopolitical zones.

-“Accordingly, we continue to appeal to the patriotic spirit of all Nigerians, especially members of the business community to see the exercise as an opportunity to further create a conducive environment for local businesses to thrive in the overall interest of national security and development”, Attah stated.
+“Accordingly, we continue to appeal to the patriotic spirit of all Nigerians, especially members of the business community to see the exercise as an opportunity to further create a conducive environment for local businesses to thrive in the overall interest of national security and development.”

 Exercise Swift Response was launched on August 20, with the aim of promoting inter-agency cooperation and increasing preparedness to address trans-border security challenges such as terrorism, armed banditry, smuggling, proliferation of small arms and light weapons, amongst others.